seadowg/seadowg.github.com/_drafts/how-to-git-with-github.md

 **Scenario:**

 - We've finished our work and want to contribute it back to the project
 - We want to create a Pull Request that the project maintainers can review and merge

 **Steps:**

-- Make sure your remote branch is up to date with `git push <branch-name>`
+- Make sure your remote branch is up-to-date with `git push <branch-name>`
 - Go to the project's page and hit "New Pull Request"
 - If there is a link to "compare across forks" click that
 - Select your fork as "head repository" and your branch as "compare"